ritusood/spaar/config/README.md

     b.
 VPN Gateway
 3. For each new customer:
 a.
 Inputs
     i.
 Domain name, namespace,
     ii.
 Set of Public DNS servers info, iii.
 Set of private DNS server (PowerDNS) info
 b.
 Get cluster names for the customer and do below steps for each cluster
     i.
 Add Gateway and VirtualService resource for the outer Istio Ingress Proxy (LB) ii.
-Create namespace for the customer iii.
+Create namespace for the customer
+    iii.
 Deploy keycloak broker for the customer iv.
-Add realm for the customer in Keycloak broker
+Deploy Istio Ingress gateway in the new namespace
     v.
+Deploy oauth2-proxy in the new namespace vi.
+Configure oauth2-proxy
+    vii.
+Configure Keycloak
-Deploy Istio Ingress gateway in the new namespace vi.
-Deploy oauth2-proxy in the new namespace vii.
-Configure oauth2-proxy viii.
-Configure Keycloak ix.
-Edit configmap of Ingress Proxy (LB) to add oauth2-proxy extensionProvider
+    viii.
+Edit configmap of Ingress Proxy (LB) to add oauth2-proxy extensionProvider ix.
-x.
 If Public IP then deploy and configure VPN gateway else Configure common VPN Gateway for customer specific info (GRE tunnels, iptables etc.)

 4. Add customer DC
     a.
 Inputs -
         i.
-Primary ZTNA instance to connect ii.
+Primary ZTNA instance to connect
+        ii.
 Secondary ZTNA instance(optional)
     b.
 Automate IPSec tunnel creation b/w ZTNA and DC for both Primary and secondary instances
 5. Add an app per customer:
     a.
 Input – ZTNA instances to configure for this app, external domain name for the app, port number assignment
     b.
 Input - Internal application IP addresses or domain names.
     c.
 Update Public DNS Server (try this out)
 i.
 Update Public IP
 d.
 Istio configuration
     i.
-Create Gateway and Virtual Service ii.
+Create Gateway and Virtual Service
+    ii.
 Create Public key/ Private key pair and then create secret in customer namespace (cert-manager reachability info) iii.
 Add Gateway and VirtualService resource for the inner Istio Ingress Proxy for the app iv.
 Create Service entries for the app running on external cluster if IP address or if domain name update the coreDNS.
 1. VirtualService with host IP address (try this out)
 2. Check Istio DNS capabilities, check whether Virtual service can use external domain name if DNS can be resolved.
 6. Attach roles authorization Per application (Check users group(?) if possible)